rcsb/py-rcsb-api/docs/search_api/query_construction.md

 To group such attributes correctly, use the `NestedAttributeQuery` class.
 This ensures the query is constructed in a way that complies with the schema's nested indexing rules.

-More information about which attribute pairs support nested indexing can be found by inspecting the  [schema](http://search.rcsb.org/rcsbsearch/v2/metadata/schema) or in the `rcsb_nested_indexing_context` fields of the attribute definitions.
+More information about which attribute pairs support nested indexing can be found by inspecting the  [schema](http://search.rcsb.org/rcsbsearch/v2/metadata/schema) and looking at `rcsb_nested_indexing_context` fields of the attribute definitions.

 ```python
 from rcsbapi.search import AttributeQuery, NestedAttributeQuery